HabaAndrei/Smartwiki_react/README.md

 ## Tech
-Nowreports is a web application composed of three modules: React, node, and AI, each having its own Github repository.
+Smartwiki is a web application composed of three modules: React, node, and AI, each having its own Github repository.

 - The React is built with React and Google Firebase.
 - Firebase is used for authentication and analytics only.